douglas86/ci-pp5-property-react/README.md

 ![header - desktop.png](src/assets/docs/features/header_desktop.png)

-- When the responsiveness of the page changes from tablet to smaller the links become a hamburger menu
+- When the responsiveness of the page changes from tablet to smaller, the links become a hamburger menu
 - There is also functionality to show if the hamburger menu is open or closed
-- Image below shows that the menu is closed
+- The image below shows that the menu is closed

 ![header_hamburger_menu.png](src/assets/docs/features/header_hamburger_menu.png)

-- Image below shows that the menu is open
+- The image below shows that the menu is open

 ![header_hamburger_menu_closed.png](src/assets/docs/features/header_hamburger_menu_closed.png)